ckeditor/ckeditor4/tests/plugins/image2/manual/aspectratio.md

 ## Unexpected

-The inserted image has is streched, aspect ratio is not preserved.
+The inserted image is stretched, aspect ratio is not preserved.